-Ensure that all staff are aware of risks and work together to minimise risk
+Ensure that all staff are aware of risks and work together to minimize risk

-Knowledge Assessment Methods GMP Domains Outline the features of a safe working environment Mi, C, ACAT 1,2 Outline the hazards of medical equipment in common use Mi, C, ACAT 1,2 Recall side effects and contraindications of medications prescribed E, Mi, C, ACAT 1,2 Recall principles of risk assessment and management С 1,2 Recall the components of safe working practice in personal, clinical and organisational settings C, ACAT 1,2 Recall local procedures for optimal practice e.g. GI bleed protocol, safe prescribing Mi, C, ACAT 1,2 Recall the NHS and regulatory procedures when there is concern about performance of the members of the healthcare team 1,2 Skills Recognise when a patient is not responding to treatment, reassess the situation, and encourage others to do so Mi, C, ACAT, S 1,2 Ensure the correct and safe use of medical equipment, ensuring faulty equipment is reported appropriately Mi, C, ACAT 1,2 Improve patients' and colleagues' understanding of the side effects and contraindications of therapeutic intervention Mi, C, ACAT 1, 2,3 Sensitively counsel a colleague following a significant event, or near miss incident, to encourage improvement in practice of individual and unit C, ACAT 2,3 Recognise and respond to the manifestations of a patient's deterioration (symptoms, signs, observations, and laboratory results) and support other members of the team to act similarly Mi, C, ACAT, M, S 1,2
+Knowledge Assessment Methods GMP Domains Outline the features of a safe working environment Mi, C, ACAT 1,2 Outline the hazards of medical equipment in common use Mi, C, ACAT 1,2 Recall side effects and contraindications of medications prescribed E, Mi, C, ACAT 1,2 Recall principles of risk assessment and management С 1,2 Recall the components of safe working practice in personal, clinical and organizational settings C, ACAT 1,2 Recall local procedures for optimal practice e.g. Gl bleed protocol, safe prescribing Mi, C, ACAT 1,2 Recall the NHS and regulatory procedures when there is concern about performance of the members of the healthcare team Mi, C, ACAT 1,2 Skills Recognise when a patient is not responding to treatment, reassess the situation, and encourage others to do so Mi, C, ACAT, S 1,2 Ensure the correct and safe use of medical equipment, ensuring faulty equipment is reported appropriately Mi, C, ACAT 1,2 Improve patients' and colleagues' understanding of the side effects and contraindications of therapeutic intervention Mi, C, ACAT 1, 2,3 Sensitively counsel a colleague following a significant event, or near miss incident, to encourage improvement in practice of individual and unit C, ACAT 2,3 Recognise and respond to the manifestations of a patient's deterioration (symptoms, signs, observations, and laboratory results) and support other members of the team to act similarly Mi, C, ACAT, M, S 1,2

-Beho Behaviours Continue to maintain a high level of safety awareness at all Mi, C, ACAT 2 times Encourage feedback from all members of the team on safety Mi, C, ACAT, M 2,3 M both abou and Show willingness to take action when concerns, including both clinical and non-clinical aspects e.g. bullying, are raised about performance of members of the healthcare team, and act appropriately when these concerns are voiced to you by others Mi, C, ACAT M 2,3 tinue to be a In them comp ware of one's own limitations, and operate petently Mi, C, ACAT 1,2 Leve l Descriptor 1 Discusses risks of treatments with patients and is able to help patients make informed decisions about their treatment Does not hurry patients into decisions Promotes patient's safety to more junior colleagues Always ensures the safe use of equipment.
-Follows guidelines unless there is a clear reason for doing otherwise Acts promptly when a patient's condition deteriorates Recognises untoward or significant events and always reports these Leads discussion of causes of clinical incidents with staff and enables them to reflect on the causes Able to undertake a root cause analysis e is a clear s them to and risk 2 Demonstrates ability to lead team discussion on risk assessment and risk management and to work with the team to make organisational changes that will reduce risk and improve safety 3 Able to assess the risks across the system of care and to work with colleagues from different department or sectors to ensure safety across the healthcare system 4 Shows support for junior colleagues who are involved in untoward events Is fastidious about following safety protocols and encourages junior colleagues to do the same Emergency department context 1 Seeks training in all new equipment in the ED when starting the post Recognises patient deterioration and seeks help Reports serious untoward incidents in the ED the post
+Beha Behaviours Cont ntinue to maintain a high level of safety awareness at all Mi, C, ACAT 2 es Encc issue Encourage feedback from all members of the team on safety Mi, C, ACAT, 2,3 ssues both abou and Show willingness to take action when concerns, including both clinical and non-clinical aspects e.g. bullying, are raised about performance of members of the healthcare team, and act appropriately when these concerns are voiced to you by others Mi, C, ACATM 2,3 tinue to be a ware of one's own limitations, and operate betently Mi, C, ACAT 1,2 Leve l Descriptor 1 Discusses risks of treatments with patients and is able to help patients make informed decisions about theirtreatment Does not hurry patients intodecisions Promotes patient's safety to more junior colleagues Always ensures the safe use of equipment.
+Follows guidelines unless there is a clear reason for doing otherwise Acts promptly when a patient's condition deteriorates Recognises untoward or significant events and always reports these Leads discussion of causes of clinical incidents with staff and enables them to reflect on the causes Able to undertake a root cause analysis Demonstrates ability to lead team discussion on risk assessment and risk 2 management and to work with the team to make organisational changes that will reduce risk and improvesafety 3 Able to assess the risks across the system of care and to work with colleagues from different department or sectors to ensure safety across the healthcare system 4 Shows support for junior colleagues who are involved in untoward events Is fastidious about following safety protocols and encourages junior colleagues to do the same Emergency department context 1 Seeks training in all new equipment in the ED when starting the post Recognises patient deterioration and seeks help Reports serious untoward incidents in the ED ne post